sanoop12/Trajectory-GitHub-Task/README.md

 <br>

 ## Resources
-Clearly git is a vast and complex topic and cannot really be covered in-depth in two hours.
+Clearly git is a vast and complex topic and cannot really be covered in-depth in a few hours.
 But then we have found some amazing resources which you might find useful to get started and explore further about git and github

 If you prefer
 - A hands-on and interactive tutorial [click here](https://gitimmersion.com)